oracle/python-oracledb/doc/src/api_manual/module.rst

     This constant is used to specify that SYSBACKUP access is to be acquired.

+    This enumerated value can also be identified by ``oracledb.AuthMode.SYSBKP``.

     .. note::

         This constant can be used for standalone and pooled connections in the